AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/components/filters/create-a-quick-filter.md

 # Create a quick filter

-Create [!UI CONTROL quick filters] directly in your [!DNL Customer Journey Analytics] projects and bypass the complexity of the full [!UI CONTROL filter builder].
+Create [!UICONTROL quick filters] directly in your [!DNL Customer Journey Analytics] projects and bypass the complexity of the full [!UICONTROL filter builder].
 This gives you a convenient way to filter your component data based on simple criteria and see the results immediately.

 >[!VIDEO](https://video.tv.adobe.com/v/343743/?quality=12&learn=on)